 Before you post the Strategist job, be sure you don’t really need a Project Manager (keeps projects and retainers running smoothly and efficiently) or an Account Manager (keeps clients happy and upsells them).
 They’re different skillsets.
 Smaller agencies need to compromise by hiring one person to do multiple jobs, but be sure you understand whether you need a strategist vs. an AM/PM.

 Remember, asking the right questions will help you find the right strategist faster.
 Ask followup questions to dig deeper.
-And always check references before you make an offer.
+This is especially important if you’re positioned as a strategy-first agency.
+And always check references before you make an offer; you don’t want to accidentally hire a “reluctant employee.”